BrianPugh/cyclopts/docs/source/parameter_validators.rst

 ------
 Number
 ------
-The :class:`Number <cyclopts.validators.Number>` validator can set minimum and maximum input values.
+The :class:`.Number` validator can set minimum and maximum input values.

 .. code-block:: python